Rbcc499/Constellation-Protein-Distribution-Analysis/README.md

 **A Constellation of Connections**

-Constellation is a desktop GUI for running proteome / protein-distance analyses from a folder of exported analysis files plus an expansion factor spreadsheet.
+Map synaptic protein data with Constellation.
+Constellation is a desktop GUI for running proteome & protein-distance analyses from a folder of exported analysis files plus an expansion factor spreadsheet.
 It provides a clean, fullscreen interface with optional Alignment, Angle, and Enrichment analyses.

-> Created by: Rebecca E. Twilley
+**Created by: Rebecca E. Twilley**

----
+Map  — a desktop GUI for protein-distance and proteome analyses.
+Load a folder of exported analysis files plus an expansion factor spreadsheet, then run a clean, fullscreen workflow with optional Alignment, Angle, and Enrichment analyses.
 ## Features

 - **Data Inputs**